Tracklist

 All five of these tracks are manifestations of my latest bit of madness.
 Logic Pro has a feature called “Reverse Pitch” that does exactly what it says it does.
 This has some interesting side effects.
 It converts major chords to minor and minor chords to major; it converts ascending runs to descending and descending runs to ascending.
 Frequently enough, it makes hopeful music sound despondent and despondent music sound hopeful.
 In short, it creates the Bizarro World version of the original piece.

 That said, some of these are obviously more distinct from their originals than others.
-To my ears, “Below Cloud City” and “Οἶκος ᾰ̓νοικτῶν θῠρῐ́δων, ᾰ̓κρόπολῐς ῠ̔́μνων” sound the most transformed; meanwhile, it’s almost hard to notice a difference in “Sīcae cursōris”.
+To my ears, “Below Cloud City” and “Οἶκος ᾰ̓νοικτῶν θῠρῐ́δων, ᾰ̓κρόπολῐς ῠ̔́μνων” sound the most different; meanwhile, it’s almost hard to notice a difference in “Sīcae cursōris”.
 Your mileage may vary.

 These songs are, respectively, flipped versions of: